Wapiti Aviation Flight 402

 Wapiti Aviation Flight 402 was a scheduled passenger flight from Edmonton Municipal Airport to Peace River Airport in Alberta, Canada on 19 October 1984.
 On approach to their stopover at High Prairie Airport, the plane had a controlled descent into terrain as a result of pilot error, crashing 40 km southeast of the town of High Prairie in a remote area of forest, killing 6 of the 10 people on board.
 Among the passengers killed was Grant Notley, leader of the Alberta New Democratic Party and father of future premier Rachel Notley.

 Aircraft and crew

 The aircraft involved in the crash was C-GXUC, a 7-year-old Piper PA-31-350 Chieftain which was manufactured in 1977.
 The aircraft was operated by Wapiti Aviation Ltd., a regional airline for Northern Alberta based in Grande Prairie which owned and operated 11 other aircraft at the time of the incident.

-The flight was being flown by 24 year-old senior commercial pilot Eric Vogel who had 2,251 hours of flight time, including 118 hours on the Piper Navajo Chieftain.
+The flight was being flown by 24 year-old rookie pilot Eric Vogel who was working towards his flight timehours, including 118 hours on the Piper Navajo Chieftain.
 He was the only crew member on board.